Instant Pot Rotisserie Chicken

-The family enjoys my Rotisserie Style Chicken so I used the same dry rub and tried a speedier method, via the Instant Pot!
+The family enjoys my oven-roasted Rotisserie Style Chicken so I used the same dry rub and tried a speedier method, via the Instant Pot!
 My regular readers know I’ve been without a kitchen since March.
 Sigh.
 So I’ve turned to my Instant Pot in times of desperation!
 And I must admit, this Instant Pot Rotisserie was a delicious surprise.

 The nice perk of an Instant Pot versus a slow cooker is that you have the option to saute in the same device.
 So, since I have no stove, just a hot plate, I was able to eliminate the extra mess and hassle.
-So first, I applied the rub the night before, then when I was ready to cook, I sauteed the chicken to give the skin some color before cooking it under pressure.
+So first, I applied the rub the night before, and then when I was ready to cook, I sauteed the chicken to give the skin some color before cooking it under pressure.

 As with my previous, though few and far between, Instant Pot entrees, the meat was extremely juicy and could easily be cut with a fork!
 Picking up a boxed rotisserie chicken from the market is easier, of course, but this pressure cooker rotisserie chicken hasn’t been sitting in a warming case, you know exactly what you’re eating, and it can be tweaked with the flavors you love!

 - I started dry brining my Thanksgiving turkey a few years ago and now it’s my go-to method for instilling flavor into the bird.
-Using the same procedure, I took a salt-heavy, flavorful rub and massaged it into the chicken, left it in the refrigerator overnight to allow osmosis to infuse the seasonings into the bird.
+Using the same procedure, I took a salt-heavy, flavorful rub and massaged it into the chicken, leaving it in the refrigerator overnight to allow osmosis to infuse the seasonings into the bird.

 - Putting some onion, fresh lemon wedges, and even some garlic cloves into the chicken’s cavity add to the flavoring process.
 Not a must, but if you have any of those aromatics in your kitchen, you might give it a try.